controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

     ``export LD_LIBRARY_PATH="/usr/lib64:$LD_LIBRARY_PATH"``

-- Misc information about the script:

-   - Some HCTM alert field names are changed to avoid conflicts with BHOM fields inherited from the event parent classes (such as "status" > "alertStatus" and "time" > "alertTime").
-   - Some HCTM alert field names are changed to map them to BHOM event fields (such as "message" > "msg" and "host" > "source_hostname").
-   - Add link to job (only if "host" was not empty, meaning it is an alert related to a job), job link is created with the "runId", "server", "jobName"

 - The following table shows the correspondence between the HCTM and BHOM field names, and any additional field modifications done in the script.

    | HCTM field | BHOM field | Comments |